lukechilds/ephemeral-electrum/README.md

 > A quick throwaway text based Electrum instance.

-Handy for quickly checking the state of a given hierarchical deterministic wallet.
-Supports importing Electrum and BIP39 mnemonic seed phrases as well as extend public and private keys.
+Handy for quickly checking the state of a given hierarchical deterministic wallet or single address.

+HD wallets can be imported as Electrum or BIP39 mnemonic seed phrases as well as extend public and private keys.

+Single addresses can be imported using the Electrum addres-type:wif format.

 It's like a muggle friendly [Magical Bitcoin Wallet](https://github.com/MagicalBitcoin/magical-bitcoin-wallet).